Schweitzer Mountain Resort

 The new Schweitzer Mountain Resort Hotel will reinterpret the existing historic architecture with a design approach that transforms what has become predictable into a newly invigorated modern mountain architecture and village.
 Seattle urban meets Idaho ski bum.

 The new welcome center hotel will be composed of three unique buildings, a signature hotel, an adjacent ski locker storage building, and a stand-alone dining facility that together will anchor the Schweitzer Resort Village.
 The bar-shaped hotel takes advantage of the steep site by nestling into a notch cut into the slope creating space for a sheltered parking garage.
 The exterior of the hotel is expressed through board-formed concrete, exposed wood structure, metal panels, and large expanses of glass.
 Structural elements are exposed and highlighted to enhance the sense of enclosure and warmth inside the lodge.
-The palette draws upon the architectural heritage of Schweitzer Basin, yet employs state-of-the-art materials (including cross-laminated timber, also called CLT) building on mountain architecture construction techniques to modernize and heighten connections to the outdoors.
+The palette draws upon the architectural heritage of the Schweitzer Basin.
 Found materials, including remnant chairlift cables among other items, will be repurposed as part of the building.

 Guests will arrive at the hotel via an upper-level lobby and welcome center or through the below-ground parking area.
 Once inside the building, the interiors draw inspiration from classic ski equipment and bright ski suits of the 20th century, while integrating materials such as granite, basalt and Douglas fir.
 The primary gathering spaces, oriented toward Schweitzer Mountain, will feature an exposed wood structure composed of CLTs supported by glulam beams and columns.
 CLT construction was selected for its inherent beauty, sustainability, structural properties, connecting with the history of mountain architecture.
 This approach to articulating the structure will also be employed for the dining area and ski locker warming hut.
 Skiers can seek refuge from the slopes in the 50-seat restaurant or in a separate bar and lounge areas.
 Guest rooms are arranged over four floors offering views of nearby Lake Pend Oreille.
 Balancing the hotel at the opposite end will be the hotel’s “living room,” a place for families to relax and play games, and a rooftop space will contain a spa with hot tubs and an outdoor shower.
 They will also have access to an outdoor rooftop terrace gathering space on fair-weather days.